kaplanelad/shellfirm/mcp/README.md

 ## Development

 - Rules: defined in Rust in `shellfirm_core` and shipped to this server via WASM.
-- UI & Challenges: rendered using Playwright’s browser automation in headless/non‑headless modes.
+- UI & Challenges: rendered using a lightweight browser challenge (headless or visible).
 - Local testing: use your MCP‑compatible client (Cursor, Claude Desktop, etc.) to send commands.

 ## FAQ